US tightens rules on four more Chinese state 'propaganda' outlets

-Pompeo said later that he considered China a "rogue" player and said he was "very frank" in expressing his concerns to Yang including over Beijing's response to the coronavirus pandemic and its proposed security law in Hong Kong.
+Pompeo said later that he considered China a "rogue" player and said he was "very frank" in expressing concerns to Yang including over Beijing's response to the coronavirus pandemic and its proposed security law in Hong Kong.

 Beijing said at the time it was taking reciprocal action against the "oppression" of its reporters.

-Media rights advocates have voiced misgivings about the approach of President Donald Trump's administration, saying it gave China a pretext to kick out journalists who have fearlessly reported on the coronavirus pandemic and the mass incarceration of Uighurs and other Turkic Muslims.
+Some media rights advocates have voiced misgivings about the approach of President Donald Trump's administration, saying it gave China a pretext to kick out journalists who have fearlessly reported on the coronavirus pandemic and the mass incarceration of Uighurs and other Turkic Muslims.

 © 2020 AFP